 Dior Homme, released in 2005 has become the iris scent favorite for men (and women) due in part to: a root prominent (carrot-y, Turin has called it in an interview he did with Fantastic Man magazine) iris accord; a subdued powdery gourmand sweetness; and a hint of leather and tobacco folded skillfully into the dry down.
 Dior, realizing that they had a ‘hit’ on their hands with Dior Homme, has released numerous flankers: Dior Homme Cologne [2007], Dior Homme Intense [2007] and Dior Homme Sport[2008].
 This however has not taken away from the acclaim or popularity that Dior Homme has garnered.
 A friend of mine, who travels to France, claims that it is extremely easy to smell Dior Hommeon men all over ‘the streets of Paris’ - similar to how I smell Le Male by Gaultier or Acqua di Gio by Armani on many men here in the US.

 When I first smelled Dior Homme, I was totally unfamiliar with the iris note.
 Perhaps because of this, I intensely disliked it.
 It smelled like powdery makeup!
 Later on, when my nose became attenuated to florals (including iris), I revisited it - this time in a small travel sprayer, gifted to me by a fragrance enthusiast who didn’t like it himself.
-Smelling it again, something
+Smelling it again, somethingclicked.
+Iris!
+Oh…this is what they’re talking about, I thought.

 Many other iris fragrances I tested after that have impressed me (Iris 39 by Le Labo and it’s civet/green iris; Iris Silver Mist by Serge Lutens – the smell of iris, in the clouds up above, orbiting Earth) and disappointed me (Iris Pallida 2007 by L’Artisan Parfumeur was too, too dry and weak on my skin; Hirisby Hermes felt too powder prominent).
 Yet, here I was – finally excited about iris scents!

-their newest iris scent for men, Infusion d’Homme.
+Prada has just released their newest iris scent for men, Infusion d’Homme.
 The perfumer (who also did the intensely popular Infusion d’Iris by Prada for women), Daniela Andrier, has been quoted saying Infusion d’Homme, ‘…has a very fresh, crisp smell — like a man just out of the shower.’
 When I read this, I immediately thought to myself, ‘Oh no…not another boring ‘shower fresh’ scent!’.I’m here to report that Prada has created a fresh scent.
 But NOT a boring one.

 The extremely iris prominent top notes (dry, almost brittle and throat parching) feature just a pinch of neroli slightly overpowered by a pure soap accord that appears almost immediately.
 It is extremely soapy.
 Fans of soapy scents will be thrilled: it smells bubbly, aqueous and floral.
 The first time I skin tested this, I missed the soap accord and my nose zeroed in on the iris.
 Repeated wearings, especially on warm, humid days revealed the soap.
 I am reminded of the biting, almost lye-based hand-milled soap notes of Puro Lino, or the green/flower accents of White Linen by Estee Lauder.